conail/conail.github.io/about.md

 ---
 layout: page
-title: About
+title: About this Site
 permalink: /about/
 ---

-# About this Site

-I make a lot of notes.
+I make lots of notes.
 This site stores them with minimal formatting and generate usable interfaces for display.

 The pages below helped me find better ways to organize content.